Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Sears department store has roots going back to the 19th century, but the company didn’t open its first auto center until 1931.
 The company now operates more than 650 Sears Auto Centers in the United States and Puerto Rico.
 Their ASE Certified technicians provide a full range of preventative automotive maintenance services and many repair services.
 They also sell and mount tires.

 Special discounts: In addition to seasonal sales and online coupons, Sears Auto Centers offer special discounts to active, reserve and retired members of the U.S. military.
 They also offer discounts to AARP members and employees of certain companies.
 Interested consumers can see if their company is a Sears partner on the Sears Auto Center website.

-- Accessories: Those looking for accessories for their vehicle can purchase them at Sears department stores.
+Accessories: Those looking for accessories for their vehicle can purchase them at Sears department stores.
 They sell car emergency kits, floor mats, jumper cables, car detailing products, manuals and more.

-- Battery service: Sears Auto Centers promise to install batteries in 15 minutes or less.
+Battery service: Sears Auto Centers promise to install batteries in 15 minutes or less.
 If they don’t, the installation is free.
 They will also check a customer’s existing battery for free.

-- Performance Snapshot: Consumers who are having problems with their vehicle can visit a Sears Auto Center for a free Performance Snapshot, which includes a computerized diagnostic check, an extensive visual inspection and a report with recommended maintenance and repairs.
+Performance Snapshot: Consumers who are having problems with their vehicle can visit a Sears Auto Center for a free Performance Snapshot, which includes a computerized diagnostic check, an extensive visual inspection and a report with recommended maintenance and repairs.

-- Online scheduling: Customers who need to schedule a service can set up an appointment on the Sears Auto Center website.
+Online scheduling: Customers who need to schedule a service can set up an appointment on the Sears Auto Center website.
 Same day appointments may be available depending on the individual center’s schedule.

-Sears Auto and Tire Profile
+Sears Auto and Tire Company Information

 - Company Name: